List of The Flash characters: Grodd

 Grodd (voiced by David Sobolov; seasons 1–3, 5–6 and 9) is a hyper-intelligent gorilla with telepathic powers.
-He is a result of being experimented on by General Eiling under Eobard Thawne's watch but with Caitlin Snow's support.
-Grodd is sent to Gorilla City on Earth-2 by the Flash and Harry Wells where he later plans an attack to Central City with an army of the gorillas.
+He gained his powers from being experimented on by General Eiling under Eobard Thawne's watch but with Caitlin Snow's support.
+Grodd is sent to Gorilla City on Earth-2 by the Flash and Harry Wells, where he plans an attack to Central City with a gorilla army.
 However, he is defeated by the Flash, Kid Flash, Jesse Quick and Solovar, and imprisoned at A.R.G.U.S.
-Grodd later returns and mind-controls Cisco Ramon and Killer Frost into stealing Tanya Lamden's telepathy crown in his plot to take control of Central City's minds.
-With help from the Flash and XS, King Shark defeats Grodd and removes the telepathy crown from him and he is placed in a medically induced coma in a special cell that would adapt to his growing mental powers.
-Grodd is still the coma when Barry is accidentally placed in his mind.
-While voicing his knowledge of the Crisis, Grodd states that he found out that Gorilla City is now on Earth-Prime and wants to return to which Grodd and Barry had to work together.
-Once that was done, Caitlin arranges for Grodd to be released on probation with a tracking chip in him so that Team Flash will know where to find him if he returns to villainy.
-However, Grodd found that his tribe of gorillas lost sentience following the Crisis and are scattered throughout Africa and the Red Death approached him with the offer to boost psychic control over the Red Death's sentinels in exchange for finding his tribe.
-When Barry learned about this and some persuasion from Grodd, the Flash's speed is recharged by Grodd returning the speed sample Barry gave him.
+Grodd later returns and mind-controls Cisco Ramon and Killer Frost into stealing Tanya Lamden's telepathy crown in a plot to take control of Central City's minds.
+With help from the Flash and XS, King Shark defeats Grodd, who is placed in a medically induced coma in a special cell that would adapt to his powers.
+While voicing his knowledge of the Crisis, Grodd states that he found out that Gorilla City is now on Earth-Prime and wants to return to it, forcing him to work with Barry.
+Caitlin arranges for Grodd to be released on probation with a tracking chip in him so that Team Flash will know where to find him if he returns to villainy.
+However, Grodd found that his tribe of gorillas lost sentience following the Crisis and are scattered throughout Africa.
+The Red Death approached him with the offer to boost psychic control over the Red Death's sentinels in exchange for finding his tribe.
 Following the Red Death's defeat, S.T.A.R.
-Labs' satellites are working 24/7 to help find Grodd's tribe.
+Labs agrees to help Grodd find his tribe.